 Your character will have a direct bearing on your style of art.
 If you are restless and impatient to get things done, why would you attempt photo-realism?
 Conversely, if you are a perfectionist and borderline OCD, why try to be fast and loose?

 You have little choice but to go with the flow and adapt to the gifts nature gave you.
 Accept that different artists have different styles, and different technical skills.

 Make the best of it.
 If you have an eye for detail and painstaking patience that will, inevitably, dictate your style.
 If, on the other hand, you see detail as a pointless waste of good painting time, that view will push you in another direction.

 We, each of us, have aptitudes and sensibilities that lend us towards one style of artwork or another.
-Embrace your capabilities and don’t try to be something you’re not, and that leads us to the next point.
+Embrace your capabilities and don’t try to be something you’re not.

 6. The Size of Your Drawing

 What size art do you make?
 Do you draw big or small?

 Are you a person who throws caution to the wind to see what happens or a control freak who draws with pinpoint precision?

 This is very much related: What Size Art Sells Best?
 Frames and Apertures – FREE Chart